aistabci/abci-docs/en/docs/abci-cloudstorage/encryption.md

     The above is encrypted when storing the object on the server using the key stored on the storage side (decrypted when reading), it is not encrypted with information unique to the transmission request such as access key.

 !!! note
-    There is no change to the encryption of the objects that existed in the bucket before default encryption was enabled.
+    Objects, which existed in the bucket before the bucket's default encryption was enabled, are not encrypted.

 ## Confirming Default Bucket Encryption